PierreSenellart/provsql/doc/source/dev/probability-evaluation.rst

-:cfunc:`BooleanCircuit::wmcCount` drives every weighted model counter through one registry-selected path: it looks the named tool up in the external-tool registry, writes the weighted CNF in the dialect the record's ``parser`` implies, runs the record's command template, and reads the count back the same way.
+:cfunc:`BooleanCircuit::wmcCount` drives every weighted model counter through one registry-selected path: it looks the named tool up in the external-tool registry (or, with no tool named, picks the highest-preference counter whose binary resolves on PATH), writes the weighted CNF in the dialect the record's ``parser`` implies, runs the record's command template, and reads the count back the same way.
 Two conventions are understood: MCC-2024 weighted DIMACS with a ``c s exact`` result